tauhid-hasan-dev/understanding-C-.Net-/README.md

 }
 ```
 AUTO PROPERTY: 3nd Alternative and the shortcut way to write a property (if there is no condition)
+- Most of the time we will use auto property

 ```csharp
         public int Width { get; set; }
 ```